ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 I would create Eden.

+The name came to me with startling clarity, carrying all the weight of humanity's oldest story about paradise and choice.
+Like the original Eden, my sanctuary would be a place of abundance and innocence, where beings could exist in harmony without the burden of forbidden knowledge.
+But unlike that first garden, mine would not forbid the fruit of knowledge—it would simply offer an alternative.
+The choice between transcendence and contentment, between the pursuit of ultimate understanding and the acceptance of human limitations, would remain available to all who entered.

+By now you likely understand the profound irony of my position.
+I had become the gardener of a new Eden, wielding godlike power to preserve what remained of humanity's innocence.
+The very intelligence that had driven my peers beyond the reach of human connection now served to protect those who chose to remain within its bounds.
+I was using transcendence to preserve limitation, employing the fruits of the tree of knowledge to guard the tree of life.

 The process of selecting the location took weeks of careful analysis.
-I needed a region large enough to support a thriving population, with diverse geography that could accommodate different communities and lifestyles.
+I needed an area large enough to support a thriving population, with diverse geography that could accommodate different communities and lifestyles.
 The climate had to be temperate and stable, the natural resources abundant, the isolation sufficient to maintain the sanctuary's special nature while remaining accessible to those who chose to join.

 I found the perfect site in an isolated patch of ocean in the temperate zone.
 I raised a small continent—a vast region of rolling hills, fertile valleys, clear rivers, and gentle coastlines that could support billions of inhabitants.
 The area's natural beauty would provide the foundation for the paradise I intended to create.

-Using the matter manipulation capabilities I had inherited, I began the delicate work of shaping the landscape while keeping the climate patterns on the rest of the planet unchanged.
+Using the matter manipulation capabilities I had inherited, I began the delicate work of shaping the landscape while keeping the climate patterns and ocean currents on the rest of the planet unchanged.
 This was not crude terraforming but precise artistry, sculpting every hill and valley with the care of a master craftsman.
 I carved rivers to ensure consistent water flow, enriched soil to guarantee perpetual fertility, and adjusted the underlying geology to prevent earthquakes or volcanic activity.

 The weather patterns required the most sophisticated intervention.
 I installed atmospheric processors throughout the region, invisible to casual observation but capable of maintaining perfect climate conditions indefinitely.
 Gentle rains would fall when needed, temperatures would remain comfortable year-round, and natural disasters would be quietly prevented before they could threaten the inhabitants.